These are the 13 best leg exercises for leg hypertrophy (muscle growth).

 - It targets your gastrocnemius and soleus calf muscles.

-How to Do Calf Raise
+How to Do a Standing Calf Raise

 Place the padding of the seated calf raises machine on your shoulders.
 And put the balls of your feet at the edge of the platform.
 Lower your heels past the platform, then press through the balls of your feet to extend them back up.